Mary Ann Tighe: Philanthropy

 Tighe's sister, journalist Joan Scarangello McNeive, died of lung cancer in 2001 at the age of 47, despite never having smoked.
 With her family and friends, Tighe founded Joan's Legacy to honor her sister.
 Tighe's mother, also a non-smoker, died from the disease.
 In 2009 Joan's Legacy became Uniting Against Lung Cancer, reflecting the foundation's commitment to uniting all families and organizations dedicated to conquering lung cancer.
 Since 2003, the organization has awarded more than $12 million to academic investigators, leading to more than $55 million in follow-on funding, new researchers entering the field, and scientific progress.
 In a merger approved in May 2015, Uniting Against Lung Cancer elected to merge with the Lung Cancer Research Foundation, another organization dedicated to funding research.

 A scholarship student herself, Tighe co-founded the Scarangello Scholarship program in 1982 at Cardinal Spellman High School.
 The program honors the memory of Tighe's parents by providing a college-preparatory Catholic high school education to six selected students at the school each year.
 She also funds scholarships to Saints Peter and Paul, her grade school, through the Inner-City Scholarship Fund.

 Honors

-Tighe received the Real Estate Board of New York's Deal of the Year Award for ingenious brokerage nine times, a record number of wins since the award was created in 1944.
-She received the Louis Smadbeck Memorial Broker Recognition Award, REBNY's highest award in brokerage, and REBNY's Bernard H. Mendik Lifetime Achievement Award.
-In 2019, she was honored by the NY Archdiocese, first woman to be honored at the 74th Annual Al Smith Gala.
-Tighe was the first woman to receive the NYU Schack Institute of Real Estate's Urban Leadership Award.
+Tighe received the Real Estate Board of New York's Deal of the Year Award for ingenious brokerage ten times, a record number of wins since the award was created in 1944.
+She received the Louis Smadbeck Memorial Broker Recognition Award, REBNY's highest award in brokerage, and REBNY's Bernard H. Mendik Lifetime Achievement Award.In 2023, she was honored with REBNY’s Harry B. Helmsley Distinguished New Yorker Award and the New York Building Congress Jack and Lewis Rudin Award for Service to New York City.
+Tighe was the first woman to receive the NYU Schack Institute of Real Estate Urban Leadership Award.
+In 2021, she received the Skyscraper Museum Making New York History Award.
+She has also been recognized with the Commercial Property Executive 2021 Lifetime Achievement Award.
+In 2019 at the 74th Annual Al Smith Gala, she was honored by the NY Archdiocese with the Happy Warrior Award, the first woman to be given that award.

 In 2014, the American Institute of Architects honored her at its Heritage Ball.
-In her gratitude speech, Tighe named the many architects and engineers who taught her about city engagement, including renowned figures such as Henry N. Cobb, Norman Foster, Margo Grant, Bjarke Ingels, and Renzo Piano.
+In her gratitude speech, Tighe named the many architects and engineers who taught her about civic engagement, including Henry N. Cobb, Norman Foster, Bjarke Ingels, and Renzo Piano.